Is Cough Syrup Bad for Teeth?

 Some common tips to keep your mouth clean while using cough syrup include:

 • Take liquid medication around mealtimes instead of right before bedtime.
-This way, the saliva produced from chewing your meal will help wash away the sugars and acids from the cold medicine.
+This way, the saliva produced from chewing your meal will help wash away the sugars & acids from the cold medicine.

 • Drink water or chew sugar-free gum after taking the liquid medication so the medication will not linger in your mouth.